Install a GRID driver on compute-optimized and vGPU instances (Windows)

 11.4

-• GPU-accelerated compute-optimized instance families for Windows: gn8ia, gn8is, gn7i, gn6i, ebmgn8ia, ebmgn8is, ebmgn7i, and ebmgn6i.
-For more information, see GPU-accelerated compute-optimized instance families (gn/ebm/scc series).
-The supported GRID driver and CUDA versions for these instances are shown in the following table.
+• Windows-based compute-optimized GPU instance types: gn8ia, gn8is, gn7i, gn6i, ebmgn8ia, ebmgn8is, ebmgn7i, and ebmgn6i.
+For more information, see Compute-optimized GPU instance families (gn/ebm/scc series).
+The following table describes the supported GRID driver and CUDA versions for these instances.

 NVIDIA GRID driver version